wangxf2000/OneNodeCDHCluster/README.md

 ### Provisioning Cluster with Schema Registry, Phoenix or other parcels

-Currently, there is no automation process to download parcels such as for Schema Registry and Phoenix.
-You will need to download the required files from the official Cloudera website on your laptop.
+Currently, there is no automation process to download parcels for services such as Schema Registry and Phoenix.
+You need to download the required files from the official Cloudera website on your laptop.
 Then, sftp the `.parcel`, `.sha` and `.jar` files into the root home directory.
-The script takes care of placing these files in the correct folders during installation.
+The script takes care of placing these files into the correct folders during installation.

-For example, you can install Schema Registry once your setup looks like the below:
+For example, you can install Schema Registry once your host looks like the below:

 ```
-$ ls -l ~
+$ ls -l /root/
-total 145396
-drwxr-xr-x.
-7 root   root         162 Aug  5 18:23 OneNodeCDHCluster
 -rwxr-xr-x.
 1 centos centos 148855790 Aug  5 18:41 SCHEMAREGISTRY-0.7.0.1.0.0.0-11-el7.parcel
 -rw-r--r--.
 1 centos centos        41 Aug  5 18:41 SCHEMAREGISTRY-0.7.0.1.0.0.0-11-el7.parcel.sha
 -rwxr-xr-x.
 1 centos centos     14525 Aug  5 18:41 SCHEMAREGISTRY-0.7.0.jar